ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-25-1.png)<!-- -->

-To get a combined report of all files we can use the following command. (here we only display the first 6 columns)
+To get a combined report of all files we can use the following command (here, we only display the first 6 columns):

 ```r